COVID-19 pandemic in Russia: 2021

+2022

+At the beginning of 2022 Russia faced the Omicron variant, but this time the government did not impose strict restrictions.
+The government's focus shifted to the invasion of Ukraine, which began on 24 February.
+This led to reduced media attention to the pandemic.
+By the end of 2022 most COVID measures had been lifted with officials claiming that the situation was under control.

 Government responses

 The government of Russia initially responded to the pandemic with preventive measures to curb the spread of COVID-19, which involved imposing quarantines, carrying raids on potential virus carriers, and using facial recognition to impose quarantine measures.
 Measures to prevent a crisis in Russia include banning the export of medical masks, random checks on the Moscow Metro, and cancellation of large-scale events by schools.
 The Russian government has also taken measures to prevent foreign citizens from heavily affected countries from visiting Russia.
 Local governments have also responded to the pandemic by imposing their own preventive measures in their communities.